-As a result of losses incurred during and after the period when the Mortco operated a mortgage loan origination business, the Company was forced to materially downsize its investment portfolio to raise cash, and was left with a depleted capital base.
+As a result of losses incurred during and after the period when MortCo operated a mortgage loan origination business, the Company was forced to materially downsize its investment portfolio to raise cash, and was left with a depleted capital base.
 This period covered the years 2006, 2007 and 2008.
-One consequence of this development was the Company had progressively less access to funding via repurchase agreements and from fewer counterparties.
-The Company therefore opted to augment its existing leveraged MBS portfolio with alternative investments.
-The Company developed an alternative investment strategy utilizing structured MBS with comparable borrower and prepayment characteristics to the securities currently in the portfolio.
+These losses reduced the Company's access to funding via repurchase agreements.
+In order to augment its existing leveraged MBS portfolio with alternative sources of income, the Company developed an alternative investment strategy utilizing structured MBS with comparable borrower and prepayment characteristics to the securities historically held in the portfolio.
 Such securities are not funded in the repurchase market but instead are purchased directly, thus reducing - but not eliminating - the Company's reliance on access to repurchase agreement funding.
 The leverage inherent in the securities replaces the leverage obtained by acquiring PT securities and funding them in the repurchase market.
-As described above, this strategy is now a core element of the Company's investment strategy.
+This structured MBS strategy is now a core element of the Company's overall investment strategy.